 Aroostook County shares a place in ballooning history as the home to two famous Transatlantic Balloon Flights.
 In 1978, the Double Eagle II launched from Presque Isle and made the first successful crossing of the Atlantic.
 In 1984, Joe Kittinger became the first person to make the solo Transatlantic balloon journey, launching from Caribou.
 That tradition continued last summer as Jonathan Trappe launched his attempted trans-Atlantic balloon flight using 365 individual helium balloons.

-With the creation of what was to become the Crown of Maine Balloon Fest 11 years ago, balloons have become an annual tradition, bringing color to the sky and visitors to the region.
+With the creation of what was to become the Crown of Maine Balloon Fest in 2003, balloons have become an annual tradition, bringing color to the sky and visitors to the region.

 The festival was born as part of the 2004 Isle Fest, when local pilot Dena Winslow and pilot Bill Whelan from Ontario convinced the then Presque Isle Area Chamber of Commerce to give it a try.
 In addition to Dena and Bill, Doug Shippee from New Brunswick flew that first year.